cudoventures/cudos-network-docs/src/earn/incentives.md

 CUDOS tokens will be distributed to the top Project Artemis participants when the Cudos Network mainnet is deployed, the same wallet addresses used for testnet *must* be retained to ensure access to your airdrop account.

 Participation in Project Artemis is open to everyone, but only the top 300 Developer addresses, and 100 Validator addresses will be eligible for airdrops.
-Details of which users have contributed the most and qualified for CUDOS rewards will be revealed when each phase concludes.
+Details of which users have contributed the most and qualified for CUDOS rewards will be revealed shortly after each phase concludes.